Gordon H. Smith: Early life and family

 Smith was born in Pendleton, Oregon, to Jessica (Udall) and Milan Dale Smith on May 25, 1952.
 Smith's family moved to Bethesda, Maryland during his childhood, when his father became an Assistant United States Secretary of Agriculture.
 He was involved with the Boy Scouts of America and earned the rank of Eagle Scout.
-Smith is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-After graduating from high school, Smith served for two years as an LDS Church missionary in New Zealand.
+After graduating from high school, he served for two years as an LDS Church missionary in New Zealand.

 Smith then went to college at Brigham Young University, received a Juris Doctor degree from Southwestern University School of Law, and became an attorney in New Mexico and Arizona.
 He moved back to Oregon in the 1980s to become director of the family-owned Smith Frozen Foods company in Weston, Oregon.

 In the 1980s, Smith and his wife, Sharon, adopted three children, two sons (Morgan and Garrett) and a daughter (Brittany).
 On September 8, 2003, Garrett, then a 21-year-old college student majoring in culinary arts, died by suicide.
 Smith wrote a book entitled Remembering Garrett, One Family’s Battle with a Child’s Depression.
 In 2004, President George W. Bush signed the Garrett Lee Smith Memorial Act, authorizing $82 million for suicide-prevention and awareness programs at colleges.

 Smith is also a member of the Udall political family.
 His mother was a cousin of the late Representatives Mo Udall (D-AZ) and Stewart Udall (D-AZ), and Smith is a second cousin of Senators Mark Udall (D-CO) and Tom Udall (D-NM).
 He is a double second cousin of both of them, as their great-grandparents were a pair of brothers and a pair of sisters who married.
 All three of them were candidates for Senate in the 2008 elections.
 Smith was the only Republican and incumbent senator of the group, and the only one of the three to lose his electoral bid.
-Smith's brother, Milan Dale Smith, Jr., is a federal judge appointed by President George W. Bush in 2006.
+Smith's brother, Milan Dale Smith Jr., is a federal judge appointed by President George W. Bush in 2006.

 Smith is a member of the board of directors of the International Republican Institute.
 In 2010, another second cousin, fellow Republican Mike Lee of Utah, was elected to the Senate.

 On March 31, 2012, Smith was called as an area seventy in the LDS Church.
 He served until August 2022.